rajat-g/Ultimate-Sideloading-Guide/README.md

 If you have any issues, requests or ideas please make an issue here on GitHub.

 ## How does this method work?
-By using leaked business enterprise certificates, We can sign apps using their credentials which means Apple lets us install the apps without any hassle, however after a while Apple revokes the certificate, the WhySooooFurious Configuration Profile redirects and prevents Apple servers from contacting your device about the revoked certificate which let's you use apps forever.
+By using leaked business enterprise certificates, We can sign apps using their credentials which means Apple lets us install the apps without any hassle, however after a while Apple revokes the certificate, the WhySooooFurious Configuration Profile redirects and prevents Apple servers from contacting your device about the revoked certificate which in turn lets you use the apps for however long as you'd like.

-The WhySooooFurious Configuration Profile redirects specific Apple servers to https://localhost.direct which is a fancy way of saying that it's your own local network, meaning Apple can never contact your device about the revoked certificates!

 ## Before we start
 - This might not work for you if you've been using other enterprise sideloaders as the certificates might be revoked!